The greatest opportunities for change, growth, development, evolution, and/or personal improvement can occur when we face adversity.

 “Between stimulus and response there is a space.
 In that space is our power to choose our response; in our response lies our growth and our freedom.”
 Viktor E. Frankl.

 Psychologically, there’s more going against us emotionally, physically and/or mentally when facing adversity, that can separate us from the very help and support we need.
-As a practitioner I have come to keenly understand the role avoidance and denial can play, as a means of trying to regulate associated pressures and stressors.

 “People are generally forced to change.
 We don’t want to change… then something absolutely forces us to realize that what we are doing isn’t working or that our picture of the world is wrong… So we must change.”
 Ira Glass.